ankitects/anki-manual/src/searching.md

 find cards in a deck called "French", or its subdecks like "French::Vocab".

 `deck:french -deck:french::*`\
-finds cards in French, but not subdecks.
+finds cards in "French", but not its subdecks.

 `deck:"french vocab"`\
 searching when the deck name has a space.